saddamakhtar88/javascript-store/README.md

 - ✅ Immutable state
 - ✅ Subscription system with selectors
 - ✅ Core and reducer-based APIs
-- ✅ Clean separation of concerns
 - ✅ Built-in effects system with async support
+- ✅ Support for effect cancellation using AbortController

 ---